 I don’t know where I first heard that, or if I am lifting a fairly famous quote without attribution but this statement has never been more true than in the case of a manager who gets his or her gig with the band because of the ability to invest.

-I have often watched the same scenario play out time and time again, where people who are successful in other industries take a look at the business, make a judgment on the people in the business and decide that they can do it better.
+I have often watched this scenario play out, where people who are successful in other industries take a look at our business, make a judgment on the people in the business and decide that they can do it better.
 What people either don’t know or seem willing to forget is that the music industry can function more like roulette than anything taught in a business class, and many of the rules that govern most other industries seem not to apply.
-A huge difference is that people are willing to invest millions of dollars into original music without knowing if there is any demand.
+A huge difference is that people in our industry are willing to invest millions of dollars into original music without knowing if there is any demand for it.
 With that in mind, there are some pros and cons about having an investor who becomes a music manager not based on their experience but because of their ability to fund a career.